Perception-Aware Policy Optimization for Multimodal Reasoning: Results

+\paragraph{Compatibility with other algorithmic modifications.} As discussed in \S\ref{sec:intro}, prior work has focused on modifying the RLVR framework from the data, rollout, and reward perspectives.
+Since \ours modifies only the optimization objective, it is in theory complementary to modifications from these other perspectives.
+To further examine this, we integrate \ours with NoisyRollout~\citep{liu2025noisyrollout}.
+The results are presented in Table~\ref{tab:with_noisyrollout}.
+We summarize our findings as follows: (1) NoisyRollout yields inconsistent improvements across tasks, achieving large gains on some tasks but reductions on 4 out of 9 benchmarks.
+(2) Combining PAPO with NoisyRollout yields complementary gains, demonstrating strong compatibility with advances from other perspectives, such as the rollout stage.

-\paragraph{Robustness in GRPO with removed KL penalty.} To conduct a more controlled investigation of the robustness of \ours with \ourslossabbr under the removal of the original KL penalty, we consider an additional GRPO variant where the reference KL is removed without introducing other modifications like in DAPO.
-Table~\ref{tab:rmkl_setting} shows that \ours achieves overall improvements of 11.2\% and 4.0\% on the 3B and 7B models, respectively, outperforming the GRPO + Removed KL baselines.
-See \textbf{Appendix~\ref{app:grpo_removed_kl}} for more details.
+\paragraph{Robustness in GRPO with removed KL penalty.} To conduct a more controlled investigation of the robustness of \ours with \ourslossabbr under the removal of the original KL penalty, we consider an additional GRPO variant where the reference KL is removed without introducing other modifications like in DAPO. \textbf{Table~\ref{tab:rmkl_setting}} (in Appendix~\ref{app:grpo_removed_kl}) shows that \ours achieves overall improvements of 11.2\% and 4.0\% on the 3B and 7B models, respectively, outperforming the GRPO + Removed KL baselines.

+\paragraph{Robustness in low vision-dependent tasks.} Currently, \ours applies the \oursloss loss to all instances and all tokens, encouraging perceiving the visual inputs.
+Although this minimalist design works empirically well, we further investigate the model's robustness to strictly vision-independent scenarios.
+Specifically, we consider a text-only general reasoning benchmark MMLU-pro~\citep{wang2024mmlupro}, and insert dummy visual inputs into the context (images containing pure random noise).
+If the model were to attend to these noisy visual tokens indiscriminately, we would expect a degradation in performance.
+The results are presented in Table~\ref{tab:mmlu_pro_dummy} (Appendix).
+We find that \ours still achieves competitive or stronger performance under this extreme setting, indicating good robustness in low-vision-dependency scenarios.